 Wall Insulation: Up to $400/home

-There are a number of advantages of home solar energy.
+There are many advantages of home solar energy.
 You can reduce emissions, qualify for tax benefits, and save money.
-With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.
+With the right storage equipment, solar panels can also offer you additional energy security and offer some protection from power outages.

-It depends on where you live and what type of panels you're installing.
+It depends on your location and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Chicago Heights, your best time to get solar is in the spring and fall.

-Generally speaking, your energy bills will decrease significantly after you install solar panels.
+Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Chicago Heights, the average amount someone can save is $904 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

-Some frequently-used types of home solar panels in Chicago Heights include thin-film, monocrystalline and polycrystalline.
+The most common types of home solar panels in Chicago Heights include polycrystalline, thin-film and monocrystalline.
 Monocrystalline panels are balanced and efficient, while thin-film and polycrystalline panels pair good performance with greater upfront value.
 Talk with your local provider about what kinds of solar panels they work with.